fragmenta/fragmenta-cms/README.md

-# fragmenta-cms
+# Fragmenta CMS
-A user-friendly website built with fragmenta
+Fragmenta CMS is a user-friendly Content Management System built with Go.
+For more information and a demo of the CMS in action, see the website at http://fragmenta.eu